 So if the devil is not real, why has this mythological character remained in popular religion?
 Perhaps because he is pretty useful.

 “I thought of Satan as a kind of a joke, kind of a throwaway character,” said Elaine Pagels, a professor of religion at Princeton University and author of The Origin of Satan (Random House, 1995).
-“In the Book of Job, he’s practically a device to explain what happened to Job.”
+“In the Book of Job, he’s a practical device to explain what happened to Job.”

 The Hasids, a Jewish sect whose name translates into “The Holy Ones,” were the first group in Judeo-Christian history to seriously discuss Satan.
 They lived just before the time of Jesus and didn’t like how the Romans and some of their Jewish collaborators ruled their country, Pagels said.

-So, the Hasids withdrew from Jewish society and began preaching about the end of times, when God would destroy all of the evil people, “which meant all of the Romans and all of the Jews who cooperated with them.”
+So, the Hasids withdrew from Jewish society and began preaching about the end of time, when God would destroy all of the evil people, “which meant all of the Romans and all of the Jews who cooperated with them.”

-The Hasids took a radical position: They said that they were following God, while their enemies had turned to the dark side, possibly without even knowing it.
+The Hasids took a radical position: They said they were following God, while their enemies had turned to the dark side, possibly without even knowing it.
 “So now, it’s the ‘Sons of God’ against the ‘Sons of Darkness,'” Pagels said.
 “It’s a split Jewish group.”

 At this point of her research, Pagels had an epiphany; she realised the concept of Satan emerges when communities split.
 Radical groups want a clean break between themselves and their enemies, and so they describe their enemies as Satan, as devils who will one day face God’s wrath.